lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 [^3]: See \cite{ddj2019recom} for a technical overview.

-Due to the many advantages of the MCMC approach, I use it in all my analyses.
+## Three different Markov Chain algorithms

+The MCMC approach enjoys many advantages.
 However, there are many ways to conduct an MCMC analysis.
 The key question is how one should sample from the near-infinite pool of possible plans.
 State-of-the-art literature in this space use one of three main approaches, all of which have their pros and cons.

-The first is to get a sense for the properties of extremely compact plans under each compactness measure by using a local optimization technique, starting at a whole bunch of different initial seeds using the single node `Flip` proposal.
+The first is to get a sense for the properties of extremely compact plans under each compactness measure by using a local optimization technique, starting at a whole bunch of different initial seeds using the single node `Flip` approach previously described.
 This approach gives us the most compact plans, and is often used to find the "maximal" or "best" districting plans.
 However, it will---by design---only explore a very tiny subset of all plausible districting plans.
 Also, because the `Flip` proposal is very state-dependent, the initial state can affect the results greatly.

 The second is a middle-of-the-road approach, using a global proposal distribution and a Metropolis-Hasting acceptance function to sample from a distribution over plans that is proportional to $e^{(-\beta \times Compactness)}$.
+This approach first generates many plans, but uses an "acceptance function" to reject plans that are not compact enough.
 This will give us a distribution of plans that is biased towards compact ones, but also contains some noncompact plans.

-One can get different distributions of plans depending on the specific acceptance (score) function.
-For instance, \cite{dd2019va} prioritises plans that have fewer locality splits and/or sustain a Black majority-minority district. \cite{h2018} use a complicated score function that takes into account county splitting, population deviation, compactness and minority representation.
+One can get different distributions of plans depending on the specific acceptance function.
+For instance, \cite{dd2019va} prioritises plans that have fewer locality splits and/or sustain a Black majority-minority district.
+\cite{h2018} use a complicated score function that takes into account county splitting, population deviation, compactness and minority representation.
 If I were to use this approach, I would define four different score functions corresponding to the different compactness measures, and compare the resulting distributions that result from each measure.

 Finally, one can sample from a distribution that doesn't incorporate any compactness score at all and extract the plans that achieve a good score